PVCreationsRBLX/pvcreationsrblx.github.io/content/docs/roblox/fire_alarms/lseries.md

 ## Details
 * **First release** (overall): Alpha 1 (25 October 2019)
 * **First release** (PVC): 21.07 (1 July 2021)
-* **Latest release**: 24.01 (24 January 2024)
+* **Latest release**: 24.07 (5 July 2024)

 ## Contents
-A total of 48 wall- and ceiling-mounted, indoor-rated alarm appliances are included, for both fire and general notification use.
+A total of 58 wall- and ceiling-mounted, indoor-rated alarm appliances are included, for both fire and general notification use.

 ### Fire
 #### Red